After going on keto and learning how excessive carbs cause diabetes, I started wondering if the same health risks apply to my dog.

 Have you ever read the ingredients in dog food?
-You'd think it was all meat, by the way it's advertised.
+You'd think it was 90% meat by the way it's advertised.
+However, the nutritional label tells a different story.

-Surprisingly, dog food is a complex medley of ingredients, from chicken, eggs, beef liver, carrots, pumpkins – even seaweed finds its way into the recipe.
+Dog food is a medley of ingredients—from chicken, eggs, beef liver, carrots to pumpkins—even seaweed finds its way into our recipes.
+All of these ingredients provide essential nutrients when included in the right amounts.

-In fact, we believe there's sufficient research to suggest a carbohydrate level greater than 30% of a dog's diet can lead to diabetes, kidney disease, and more.
+In fact, we believe there's sufficient research to suggest a carbohydrate level greater than 30% of a dog's diet can lead to diabetes, obesity, thyroid disease and more.

 But not everyone agrees.

-Most other dog foods – yes, even the fresh ones – are packed with high carb fillers like rice and potatoes.
+Most other dog foods—yes, even the fresh brands—are packed with high carb fillers like rice and potatoes.
 The reason is obvious: profit.
 Carbohydrates are a cheap filler ingredient to bulk up their dog food.

 But are we right?
 Is low carb dog food best for dogs?
 And if so, what are the health considerations?

-Before we dive in, let's establish our terms.
-All commercial dog foods contain three types of nutrients: protein, fats, and carbs.
-It's the ratio of these three basic macros that determine the broad nutritional profile of a given dog food.
+Before we dive in, let's establish some basics.
+There are three types of macronutrients in food: protein, fats and carbohydrates.
+It's the ratio of these three macros that determine the nutritional profile of any dog food.

-Even though they're known as carnivores, dogs actually eat all three nutrients in their wild diet.
-Dogs are actually omnivores – even eating berries, wild fruits and vegetables.
+Even though dogs are known as carnivores, they actually eat all three macronutrients in the wild.
+Dogs are actually classified by scientists as omnivores—naturally eating berries, wild fruits and vegetables.
 Essentially, anything they can scavenge.

 That said, the ancestral canine diet contained very limited carbohydrates.
-A dog's predecessor, the wolf, has a fairly varied diet: 54% protein, 45% fat and only 1% carbohydrates [*].
+A dog's predecessor, the wolf, has a diet consisting of 54% protein, 45% fat and only 1% carbohydrates [*].

-While dogs can benefit from nutrient-rich complex carbs like broccoli or carrots, simple carbs that need to be cooked like rice or potatoes are not usually eaten.
+While dogs can benefit from nutrient-rich complex carbs like broccoli or carrots, simple carbs that need to be cooked like rice or potatoes are not naturally eaten.

-The best low carb dog foods have a much lower carb content: less than 30%, maybe even as little as 10% to 15%.
-By reducing the carb content, there's more room for nutrition-dense foods.
+The best low carb dog foods have a much lower carb content—less than 30% carbs to start—and often as little as 10% to 15% net carbs.
+By reducing the carb content, there's more room for nutrition-dense foods that don't spike blood glucose levels.

 What carbs are added to dog food?

 Some plants like broccoli, carrots and other vegetables provide a valuable source of nutrients.
-These all contain vitamins and minerals needed to stay healthy.
+These all contain highly digestible vitamins and minerals needed to stay healthy.
 The nutritional benefits outweigh the carb content.

 But here's the thing: there's no real biological reason for dogs to consume lots of carbs.
 No primordial dog was snacking on wheat, rice or potatoes.